jnjosh/HubKit/README.md

     $> rake setup

+Finally, to create and install documentation you'll need the appledoc tool installed.
+To install, run this command:

+    $> brew install appledoc

 __Congrats!
 You are all ready to go.
 A couple things to keep in mind:__

 Be sure to open the project from the workspace file: